bifurcationkit/BifurcationKitDocs.jl/docs/src/PDContinuationPO.md

 Depth = 2
 ```

-!!! warning "Work in progress"
-    Continuation of PD of POs is a recent addition.
-It has not been thoroughly tested.

 In this page, we explain how to perform continuation of PD points of periodic orbits and detect the following codim 2 bifurcations.

 ### List of detected codim 2 bifurcation points